well1791/belief-systems/chapters/chapter01.md

   * Is she a mother because she is pregnant?

-The possible answers should be yes or no, but what usually happens is that people reconsider their knowledge of the word mother before answering anything.
-However, for purpose of exercise let's answer: no, and see what's next.
+The answers must be concretely "yes" or "no" but, what usually happens is that people reconsider their knowledge of the word mother before answering anything.
+However, for purposes of the exercise, let's answer: "no" and see what's next.

   * Is she a mother after the baby borns?